karolew/microNMEA/README.md

 It is lightweight micropython oriented implementation of NMEA-0183 V4.1 protocol.

-The following documents were used as a source of information on NMEA:
+The following documents were used as a source of NMEA information:
 * https://help.fieldsystems.trimble.com/sps/nmea0183-messages-vtg.htm
 * https://navspark.mybigcommerce.com/content/PX1122R_DS.pdf
 * https://aprs.gids.nl/nmea/#latlong